ongyiumark/kalamanC/README.md

 lathala(gcd(10,25));      // This prints 5
 ```

-This is an implentation of a gcd function in Kalamansi.
+This is an implentation of a gcd function in KalamanC.
 Notice that I didn't need to enclose it in curly braces because the conditional is a single statement.

 You can also store functions into a variable